Hanwant/rollers/README.md

 A C++ compiler is needed along with CMake for compiling the c++ source into a shared object library which is used from python.
 * Pybind11 - for binding c++ -> python
 * Numpy - as core data structure
-* Pandas - for datatime handling
+* Pandas - for datetime handling
 * C++11 Compiler
 * CMake